carla-recourse/CARLA/README.md

 ## Licence

-cf-benchmark is under the MIT Licence.
-See the [LICENCE](github.com/indyfree/cf-benchmark/blob/master/LICENSE) for more details.
+carla is under the MIT Licence.
+See the [LICENCE](github.com/indyfree/carla/blob/master/LICENSE) for more details.